bingzhilee/Counterfactual-evaluation-of-TMs/README.md

-# Intership of Camille LE (summer 2021): Assess syntactic ability of Transformer LM via counterfactual evaluation
+# Intership of C. LE (summer 2021): Assess syntactic ability of Transformer LM via counterfactual evaluation
 This repository contains data and code for a counterfactual evaluation of Transformer LM on French object past participle agreement

 ### Creating object past-participle agreement datasets